 Nationally sponsored trainees (i.e. those sponsored by Health Education England or NHS Education for Scotland) requiring sponsorship for Core training/Higher Specialty Training will be classed as extension applications and will also be exempt from the RLMT within their sponsorship area.
 Please note: nationally sponsored trainees will need to meet the RLMT if and when they apply for posts outside of their sponsorship area.

 Academic Clinical Fellowships are specialty training posts that incorporate academic training.
 Academic Clinical Fellows (ACFs) spend 75% of their time undertaking specialist clinical training and 25% undertaking research or educationalist training.

 Academic Clinical Fellow (ACF) posts are recruited locally, via deaneries/LETBs, not the RCPCH.
 The recruitment process for these posts is centrally coordinated via the National Institute for Health Research (NIHR) and further information can be found on the Trainees Coordinating Centre website.

 - Application period: 10 October 2016 to 7 November 2016

 - Shortlisting/interview window: 9 November 2016 to 23 December 2016

 - Hold Deadline: 16 January 2017

-Further for further information on the ACF process please consult pages 8 and 33 and of the
+Further for further information on the ACF process please consult the HEE 2017 applicant handbook which can be downloaded from the following website http://specialtytraining.hee.nhs.uk/specialty-recruitment/applicant-handbook/